Mirages: On Anthropomorphism in Dialogue Systems: Introduction

-In this position paper, we make a normative argument against gratuitous anthropomorphic features, grounded in scientific findings from the fields of psychology, linguistics, and HCI by (i) outlining the psychological mechanisms that contribute to anthropomorphism; (ii) presenting an overview of linguistic factors that contribute to anthropomorphism and personification, e.g. self-referential personal pronoun use, or generation of content which gives automated systems the appearance of having empathy; and (iii) discussing the consequences of anthropomorphism.
-We conclude by providing recommendations that can aid in minimising anthropomorphism, thus providing a path for safer dialogue systems and avoiding the creation of mirages of humanity.
+In this position paper, we make a normative argument against gratuitous anthropomorphic features, grounded in findings from psychology, linguistics, and human-computer interaction: We (i) outline the psychological mechanisms and (ii) linguistic factors that contribute to anthropomorphism and personification, e.g. self-referential personal pronoun use, or generating content which gives the appearance of systems having empathy; and (iii) discuss the consequences of anthropomorphism.

+We conclude with recommendations that can aid in minimising anthropomorphism, thus providing a path for safer dialogue systems and avoiding the creation of mirages of humanity.